Dan Hooi Obituary - Omaha, NE | Omaha World-Herald

 May 29, 1959 - October 21, 2020

-Preceded in death by parents, Wah and Fung Kuen Hooi; brother, Sam.
-Survived by wife, Lisa; children, Stephen of Omaha, NE; Adam (Morgan) of Austin, TX; Emma of Lawrence, KS; Martin of Omaha, NE; siblings, Tony (Liz Hussmann) of Council Bluffs, IA; Darline (Chris) Burch of Columbus, OH; John of Omaha, NE; sister-in-law, Lilies of St. Petersburg, FL; numerous nieces, nephews and cousins.

-MASS OF CHRISTIAN BURIAL: Saturday, Oct.
-31, 10am, at St. Matthew Catholic Church, 12210 S 36th St., Bellevue, NE.
+MASS OF CHRISTIAN BURIAL: Saturday, October 31, 10am at St. Matthew Catholic Church, 12210 S 36th St., Bellevue, NE.
 Interment: Evergreen Cemetery.
-VISITATION: Friday, Oct.
-30, 5-7pm, with a Wake Service at 7pm, at the John A. Gentleman 72nd St. Chapel.
 In lieu of flowers, memorials to VNA Hospice.
 MASKS REQUIRED.
-Please join us for our Webcast at https://boxcast.tv/view/dan-hooi-udme1cgw6dzohzacckiv
+Please join us for our webcast of the Wake Service at https://boxcast.tv/view/dan-hooi-udme1cgw6dzohzacckiv

+. and the webcast of the Funeral Mass on Facebook at St. Matthew Parish and School.

 JOHN A. GENTLEMAN MORTUARIES AND CREMATORY